|Court:||United States District Court for the District of New Jersey|

 all persons and entities who purchased or otherwise acquired the common stock of Cognizant during the period from February 27, 2015 through September 29, 2016, inclusive

-Certain persons and entities are excluded from the Settlement Class by definition (see paragraph 29 of the Notice) or may request exclusion pursuant to the instructions set forth in the Notice (see paragraphs 58-59 of the Notice).
+Certain persons and entities are excluded from the Settlement Class by definition (see paragraph 29 of the Notice) or by request.

 Please read the Notice to fully understand your rights and options.
 Copies of the Notice and Claim Form can be found in the Case Documents list on the right of this page.
 You may also visit the case website, www.CognizantSecuritiesLitigation.com, for more information about the Settlement.